SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/6-deploy-to-kyma.md

 Please note:

-If you're using any device with a non-x86 processor (e.g. MacBook M1/M2), you need to instruct the Docker to use x86 images by setting the **DOCKER_DEFAULT_PLATFORM** environment variable: *export DOCKER_DEFAULT_PLATFORM=linux/amd64*.
+If you're using any device with a non-x86 processor (Most recent MacBooks have non-x86 M1/M2 processors), you need to instruct the Docker to use x86 images by setting the **DOCKER_DEFAULT_PLATFORM** environment variable: *export DOCKER_DEFAULT_PLATFORM=linux/amd64*.
 See [Environment variables](https://docs.docker.com/engine/reference/commandline/cli/#environment-variables).

 ### Build CAP Node.js Image